inubeio/kubernates-elastic-monitor/README.md

 ## Setup namespace for elastic stack
 ```
 ❯ kubectl create ns elastic
-❯ kubens elastic << This will change tje name space to elastic and all the command execurte after this will run under elastic namespace
+❯ kubens elastic << This will change the name space to elastic and all the command execurte after this will run under elastic namespace
 ```

 ## 1. ELATICSEARCH